chouaibKr0/ssa_sfp/README.md

-# HPO Research Project
+#  HPO in SFP Research Project

-This project investigates the impact of hyperparameter optimization (HPO) methods including grid search, Bayesian optimization, and metaheuristics for specific prediction problems.
+This project investigates the impact of hyperparameter optimization (HPO) methods including grid search, Bayesian optimization, and metaheuristics for software fault prediction problem.

 ## Project Structure